Drill Results Map — British Columbia

 Key minerals: gold, copper, silver, molybdenum, coal, zinc.
 Notable deposits: Brucejack, Red Chris, Mount Polley, Highland Valley Copper.
 Mining districts: Golden Triangle, Cariboo, Omineca, Kootenay.

-The BC Energy Regulator administers mineral rights in British Columbia.
+The Mineral Titles Branch (BC Ministry of Mining and Critical Minerals) administers mineral rights in British Columbia.
 Claim data is accessible through BC Mineral Titles Online (MTO).

 How to Create a Drill Results Map for British Columbia